 Primary tabs

 The Spanish and Portuguese Section offers undergraduate and postgraduate teaching in Spanish, Portuguese, and Catalan.
 It is unique in its commitment to exploring the trans-historical and cross-cultural interrelations between all these language areas and their corresponding cultural formations.
-The research interests of its academic staff thus span a wide range of areas including Medieval and Golden Age Spanish cultures and their consolidation in dialogue with the diverse cultures and faith systems of Africa and the "New World"; the literature, art and cinema of Portugal, Brazil and Lusophone Africa; the literature of modern Spain and its relationship with the Enlightenment, colonialism, and modernity; the cinema of the Ibero-American world from early silent film through to its avant-garde, indigenous, popular and transnational dimensions today; and the culture of Catalonia from its rebirth in the Renaixença, through its resistance to Franquismo in literature and film, to its vibrant contemporary artistic, architectural and cinematographic expressions.
+The research interests of its academic staff thus span a wide range of areas including Medieval and Golden Age Spanish cultures and their consolidation in dialogue with the diverse cultures and faith systems of Africa and the Americas; the literature, art and cinema of Portugal, Brazil and Lusophone Africa; the literature of modern Spain and its relationship with the Enlightenment, colonialism, and modernity; the cinema of the Ibero-American world from early silent film through to its avant-garde, indigenous, popular and transnational dimensions today; and the culture of Catalonia from its rebirth in the Renaixença, through its resistance to Franquismo in literature and film, to its vibrant contemporary artistic, architectural and cinematographic expressions.

-In addition to the specialist supervising provided by the Section, the Faculty of Modern and Medieval Languages and Linguistics runs a programme of professional training for the benefit of all research students.
-The programme includes seminars and workshops on library resources, giving conference papers, publishing, applications and interviews, and teaching skills.
-The School of Arts and Humanities runs a central programme covering a range of skills relevant to doctoral students.
-Doctoral students may also be offered opportunities to do small-group teaching for the undergraduate colleges and, in some cases, language teaching for the Faculty.
+In addition to providing specialist supervision, the Faculty runs a programme of professional training for the benefit of all research students.
+The programme includes seminars and workshops on library resources, giving conference papers, publishing, applications and interviews, teaching skills, specialist linguistics training, and film-making.
+The School of Arts and Humanities runs a central programme covering a range of topics from PhD skills training, to language training and writing and editing skills.
+If you wish, you are likely to be given the opportunity to gain experience in small-group teaching from Colleges.
+There may also be opportunities to gain some experience in language teaching in the Faculty.

-The Spanish and Portuguese Section and the Centre of Latin American Studies are pleased to share details of a Consortium in Latin American Cultural Studies for PhD students.
+The Spanish and Portuguese Section and the Centre of Latin American Studies are pleased to share the details of a Consortium in Latin American Cultural Studies for PhD students.
 This new flexible arrangement will foster a greater exchange of ideas between students and scholars in the Section and the Centre and provide more opportunities for them to access relevant training, funding and other resources.
-Please visit the Latin American Cultural Studies Consortium page on the Department of Spanish and Portuguese website for further information.
+For further information, please visit the Latin American Cultural Studies Consortium page on the Faculty of Modern and Medieval Languages website.

 Learning Outcomes

-By the end of the programme, candidates will have acquired excellent skills, experience and knowledge to undertake postdoctoral work (research and teaching) or another related profession.
+By the end of the programme, candidates will have acquired excellent skills, experience, and knowledge to undertake postdoctoral work (research and teaching) or other related professions.

 Continuing

-For those applying to continue from the MPhil by Advanced Study to PhD, the minimum academic standard is an overall distinction in the MPhil.
+For Cambridge students applying to continue from the MPhil by Advanced Study to a PhD, the minimum academic requirement is an overall distinction in the MPhil.

-For those applying to continue from the MPhil by Thesis to PhD, the usual academic requirement is a pass in the MPhil.
-All applications are judged on their own merits and students must demonstrate their suitability to undertake doctoral level research.
+For Cambridge students applying to continue from the MPhil by Thesis to a PhD, the usual academic requirement is a pass in the MPhil.

 Open Days